 Randi McAleese was born and raised in Bryan/College Station.
-I am married to Jeremy McAleese and have two amazing children.
-Madee, her thirteen year old daughter has Down syndrome.
-She also has a five year old boy, Jaxson.
+I am married to Jeremy McAleese and have three amazing children.
+Madee, her sixteen-year-old daughter has Down syndrome.
+She also has an eight-year-old boy, Jaxson, and a two-year-old daughter, Blakely.
 After living in Fort Worth for almost 10 years, they moved back to B/CS in 2016.
 They love being back home with family and friends.
 She is thankful to be part of the wonderful Down syndrome community and brings the needed parent perspective to our board conversations.